spkelle2/Equipment_Routing_Docs/_build/html/_sources/conclusion.rst.txt

 decision on what to do with whatever I have modeled.
-I developed an interest in computer science out of my endeavors to make operations research more valuable by means of developing time saving heuristics and embedding models into programs that the average person can use.
+I developed an interest in computer science out of my endeavors to make operations research more valuable by means of developing time saving heuristics and embedding models into software that the average person can use.

 This work represents the joining of both of my interests which I have been developing throughout my education and serves as the capstone for my